 These calculations are for education only and do not replace clinical advice, diagnosis, or treatment.
 Always confirm medical decisions with a qualified healthcare professional.

-Ask your care team how to handle illness, fasting, surgery, very low carbohydrate intake, or reduced fluid intake.
+Ask your care team how to handle illness, fasting, surgery, very low carbohydrate intake, vomiting, or reduced fluid intake.
 These situations can raise safety questions for SGLT2 inhibitors.
 Many clinics have sick-day instructions for diabetes medicines, but the details should come from the clinician who knows your medication list and medical history.

 Foot care also deserves attention.
 Diabetes itself can affect nerves and circulation, and canagliflozin labeling includes lower-limb safety considerations.
-Report new foot sores, skin color changes, pain, swelling, or signs of infection promptly.
+Report new foot sores, skin color changes, pain, swelling, drainage, or signs of infection promptly.
 Routine foot checks, appropriate footwear, and regular diabetes visits can help identify problems earlier.

-Prescription and Access Details to Clarify
+Access and Prescription Details to Clarify

 Invokana is a prescription diabetes medicine.
 Access questions should stay separate from clinical decisions.
-A prescriber should decide whether canagliflozin fits your medical history, while a pharmacy or referral service can clarify documentation, dispensing, and fulfilment steps.
+A prescriber should decide whether canagliflozin fits your medical history, while a pharmacy or referral service can clarify documentation, dispensing, and fulfillment steps.

 Authoritative Sources

-- NIDDK Diabetes Medicines and Treatments explains diabetes treatment categories and care context.
+- NIDDK diabetes medicines and treatments explains diabetes treatment categories and care context.

 Understanding the Invokana drug class gives you a clearer way to discuss benefits, risks, alternatives, and monitoring.
-The most useful next step is a medication review that considers kidney function, infection history, other diabetes medicines, and your treatment goals.
+The most useful next step is a medication review that considers kidney function, infection history, other diabetes medicines, and treatment goals.

 This content is for informational purposes only and is not a substitute for professional medical advice.